WASTEWATER TREATMENT PLANTS

 4. Responsibilities

-• Involvement of environmental organizations and political stakeholders (e.g., Green Party, local governments).
+Stakeholder involvement: Environmental organizations, political stakeholders (e.g., Green Party, local governments).

 5. Description / Measures

-Phosphorus recovery:
+Phosphorus Recovery

-Communication & campaign:
+Communication & Campaign

 6. Applicable Documents

-• Measurement protocols, pilot studies, monitoring concepts.
+• Measurement protocols, pilot studies, monitoring concepts

-• Legal requirements (Drinking Water Ordinance, Water Framework Directive, municipal regulations).
+• Legal requirements (Drinking Water Ordinance, Water Framework Directive, municipal regulations)

 7. Documentation